Atomme1/O-WA/README.md

 # GG_scoreboard
 GG_scoreboard is an easy to use scoreboard web app for OBS that changes name of players and scores.
 It also does API calls to StartGG to get the matches to be played\
-I developped it for my association USDEM ESPORT 404.
+I developped it for my association USDEM 404.

 ## Introduction